nlaha/SkyMeshGLTF/README.md

 # SkyMeshGLTF
 A mesh converter for TESV Skyrim designed to convert every model in the game to a GLTF file with materials and textures.

+## Requirements

+- BSA Extractor
+- Python 3.6

-Works with Skyrim SE if you convert the NIF files to the old file format using [NIF Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/4089/)
+- Works with Skyrim SE if you convert the NIF files to the old file format using [NIF Optimizer](https://www.nexusmods.com/skyrimspecialedition/mods/4089/)

 ## Developer Note